haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 **Note** that prior to submission you also have the option to download the processed data (in the form of a tgz archive) and a json file which contains all the settings and input structures for our run.
 We stronly recommend to download this file as it will allow you to repeat the run after uploading into the [file upload inteface](https://wenmr.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
 It can serve as input reference for the run, and could be provided as supplementary material in a publication for example.
 This file can also be edited to change a few parameters for example.
+The generated json file for this shape-based submission is provided as `job_params-shape.json` in the `data` directory.

 Upon submission you will be presented with a web page which also contains a link to the previously mentioned haddockparameter json file as well as some information about the status of the run.